HamimMahdie/FoodnStuffscheduler/README.md

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Contributions are what make the **open-source** community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+Please check out CONTRIBUTING.md for detailed guidelines.

 ## Authors
 - **Josh Ames**